Canon R6 Comparison Review

 Does the camera have a selfie-friendly screen?

-Yes, the LCD-screen of the Canon R6 is flexible and can be turned to be front-facing for capturing selfies.
+Yes, the LCD-screen of the R6 is flexible and can be turned to be front-facing for capturing selfies.

 What is the life expectancy of the shutter in the Canon EOS R6?

-Canon mentions a shutter rating of 200 000 actuations for the Canon R6.
+Canon mentions a shutter rating of 200 000 actuations for the R6.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
-Anyway, in order to exhaust the expected shutter life of the Canon R6 over, say, three years, one would have to take about 200 pictures each and every day.
+Anyway, in order to exhaust the expected shutter life of the R6 over, say, three years, one would have to take about 200 pictures each and every day.

 Is completely silent shooting possible with the Canon R6?